5 Ways to Seamlessly Make the Shift From Traditional Pay TV to Live Streaming TV

 It might take a little bit of trial and error until you figure out what works best for you.
 And yes, you’ll probably have to refer to your streaming media device manual a time or two, but that’s okay you’ll get the hang of it.

-Please call our customer service team at (937) 653.4000 with any questions you have about your current TV or Internet concerns.
+Please call our customer service team at (937) 653.4000 with any questions you have about your current Internet concerns.
 We are here to help you enjoy a faster, simpler, more reliable connection between you and the things that matter most.